Kamogawa Sea World: Killer whales

-After December 2015, "Lovey" (female, born January 11, 1998), "Lara" (female, born February 8, 2001), "Run" (female, born February 25, 2006), "Luna" (Female, born on July 19, 2012).
+Since December 2015, Kamogawa Sea World houses three killer whales – "Lovey" (female, born January 11, 1998), "Lara" (female, born February 8, 2001), "Ran" (female, born February 25, 2006), "Luna" (Female, born on July 19, 2012).
 Lovey, Lara, and Ran are sisters, and Luna is Lovey's daughter.
-In addition, three surviving families (Stella, Earth, and Lynn) are bred at the Port of Nagoya Public Aquarium.
+In addition, two surviving killer whales Earth, and Lynn) were bred at the Port of Nagoya Public Aquarium, while Stella and Ran were transferred to Kobe Suma Sea World from Port of Nagoya Public Aquarium and Kamogawa Sea World respectively on 29 March 2024 and on 24 April 2024.

-Killer whales birth
+Killer whale breeding

-Although killer whales have been bred since the opening of the aquarium, it was not until 1995 that they were able to give birth.
-"Maggie (female)" gave birth on March 3, but died in just 30 minutes due to her breech birth.
-The second child, who gave birth on October 5, 1997, died that day, and Maggie died two days later.
+Although killer whales have been bred since the aquarium's opening, it was not until 1995 that they were able to successfully breed in captivity.
+"Maggie (female)" gave birth on March 3, but died just 30 minutes later due to her breech birth.
+The second calf, who gave birth on October 5, 1997, died the same day, and Maggie died two days later.
 This is not well known now because another killer whale gave birth later, but an FRP replica of the bred individual is displayed on the first basement floor of Rocky World as a "newborn killer whale" with a bulleted explanation plate.

-Breeding was confirmed between "Stella (female)" and "Bingo (male)" in 1997, and in January 1998, the first child was successfully born and was named "Lovie" and won the breeding award.
+Breeding was confirmed between "Stella (female)" and "Bingo (male)" in 1997, and in January 1998, their first calf was successfully born and was named "Lovey", and won the breeding award.
 It is said that this feat further increased the name recognition of Kamogawa Sea World and the number of visitors remained steady.
-Later, in the same pair, a total of four children (all females) were born, "Lara" in 2001, "Sara" (died in 2006) in 2003, and "Ran" in 2006, and they are playing an active part in the performance. ..
-In October 2008, a third-generation individual, "Earth (male)," was born between a 10-year-old Lovie and an estimated 23-year-old "Oscar (male)."
+Later, a total of four children (all females) were born and are the offspring of the same pair, "Lara" in 2001, "Sara" (died in 2006) in 2003, and "Ran" in 2006, and they play an active part in the performance.
+In October 2008, a third-generation individual, "Earth (male)," was born between a 10-year-old Lovey and an estimated 23-year-old "Oscar (male)."
 From the same pair, "Luna (female)" was also born in July 2012.